krb0073/analysis/README.md

 the Lmax linear regression code that i have done.
 Needs to to be looked at
 # gather_data_regression
 all the code that I use to gather the linear regression stuff
+# Ret_codes
+All the codes i can find to attach the retainal and make the mutations of BR